juhasev/sample-ninja-help/projects.md

 Some columns are sortable and you click on the table headers to change the sort order.

 #### PROJECT NAME
 This is internal project name.
-This name is never disclosed to the panelists.
+This name is never disclosed to the panelists

+#### PROJECT ERROR INDICATOR
+If you see an error indicator on your project something may have gone wrong.
+Click on the error indicator to see the details.

+> If you clear all the errors the error indicator will disappear but will come back if any consequent sampling errors occur.

 #### PRIORITY
 When building a Project, you can set a sampling priority between 1 and 10